zhaocai/GoldenView.Vim/README.md

 ### `:SwitchGoldenViewLargest`
 ### `:SwitchGoldenViewSmallest`

-these commands do as it named.
+These commands do as they're named.

 You can also add mappings as below. ( no default keys for these mappings)
 ```vim